Chapter 1: Chapter 1

 Chapter 3: Chapter 3

 Takumi stared Kamui down through the bars, unsure of how to react to her presence.
-She was just as she was as he was dragged away; armored and shoeless, even in the cold of the cell.
+She was just as she was as he was dragged away; armoured and shoeless, even in the cold of the cell.
 She must have taken his silence for hostility, because she frowned, placing a hand to the bars and sinking down onto the floor, the dust billowing up round her with a puff.
 Takumi waited for the dust to settle before turning away, unsure of himself.

 “Have you come to punish me for my treatment of-”